Helicity, linking and the distribution of null-homologous periodic orbits for Anosov flows: Linking numbers of knots and helicity

 We will be working with forms where $p=q=1$.
 In this case, $\alpha$ is called a $(1,1)$-form, and is written

 By the above definition, we have that

 for any two closed curves $c_1, c_2.$

-With these preliminaries in place, we define a linking form to be any $(1,1)$-form $L$ on $M$ which satisfies that whenever $\gamma,\gamma'$ are disjoint knots, one of which is null homologous, Such forms exist for $M$, and one class of examples is given in \cite{kotschick-vogel} (generalising \cite{vogel} for rational homology $3$-spheres).
+With these preliminaries in place, we define a linking form to be any $(1,1)$-form $L$ on $M$ which satisfies that whenever $\gamma,\gamma'$ are disjoint null-homologous knots, Such forms exist for $M$, and one class of examples is given in \cite{kotschick-vogel} (generalising \cite{vogel} for rational homology $3$-spheres).

 To outline this construction, we must give a brief description of the \textit{Green operator} on $M$, and an associated $(1,1)$-form, known as the \textit{Green kernel}.
 The Green operator $G$ is a differential operator which acts as a partial inverse to the Laplacian $\Delta : \mathcal X^1(M) \to \mathcal X^1(M)$.
 Recall that $H$ denotes the orthogonal projection onto the space of harmonic $1$-forms, $\mathcal X_{\mathrm{harm}}^1(M)=\ker(\Delta)$.
 Then $G:\mathcal{X}^1(M)\rightarrow (\mathcal{X}_{\mathrm{harm}}^1(M))^\perp$ is the unique operator satisfying